kisom/password/README.md

 the `-f` flag).
 This can be changed by passing an argument to the `-f` flag.

+This isn't designed for sharing passwords or anything terribly complicated.
+It's essentially a password-protected key-value store.
+It's not meant for using with a phone (I avoid using mine as much as possible).

 ## Usage

 To add a new password (password set):